darshunagaraj/Sales-Product-and-Customer-Analysis-using-SQL/README.md

 --Find the most profitable product category.

+--Rank customers based on their total sales amount.

+--Rank products within each category based on total sales.

+--Identify the least profitable product.

+--Find customers who placed orders in consecutive years.

+--Calculate the percentage contribution of each category to total sales.

+--Find the top 3 products by quantity sold for each category.

+--Identify customers who did not place any orders in the last year.

+--Find the longest time gap between order date and shipping date.

+--Calculate average order value per customer and classify them as High / Medium / Low value.

+--Find products that contribute to the top 20% of total sales (Pareto analysis).

 --Calculate a running total of sales ordered by order date.

 --Find customers whose average order value is higher than the overall average order value.